26 Mar COVID-19 ADAPTIONS & CHANGES

 Children aged 8-14 will be in bubbles of 14 along with 7 year olds who will be in groups of 10/12.

 There will be modifications to our existing activities to be able to utilise our excellent outdoor facilities that will support us in sustaining social distancing measures.
-Removing activities that at present are considered high risk of transmission, such as swimming and baking will be removed from the timetable at present and re booked for a later date.
+Removing activities that at present are considered high risk of transmission, baking will be removed from the timetable at present and re booked for a later date.

 DROP OFF AND PICK UP